-The following table summarizes hypothetical effects on the Daily Adjustment from the examples above and compares them to the hypothetical Performance Credits that would be received on the Term End Date assuming no future market changes.
+The following table summarizes hypothetical effects on the Daily Adjustment from the examples above.
 Percentages shown represent the Daily Adjustment as a percentage of the Index Option Base.
 Please note that these examples may differ from your actual results due to a variety of market factors.

-tical Daily ent when: Performance when: Crediting Method/Term Length/ Negative Index Performance Protection Assumed Rate The Index is up 10% at the end of month six down 10% at the end The Index is up 10% at the end of the Term The Index is down 10% at the end of the Term Index Performance Strategy 1-year Term with 10% Buffer 12% Cap 7.29% -4.74% 10.00% 0.00% Index Performance Strategy 3-year Term with 20% Buffer 50% Cap 7.80% -5.46% 10.00% 0.00% Index Performance Strategy 3-year Term with 20% Buffer Uncapped with a 100% Participation Rate 8.46% -5.93% 10.00% 0.00% Index Performance Strategy 6-year Term with 10% Buffer Uncapped with a 110% Participation Rate 9.22% -8.13% 11.00% 0.00% Index Guard Strategy 1-year Term with -10% Floor 10% Cap 5.89% -6.10% 10.00% -10.00% Index Precision Strategy 1-year Term with 10% Buffer 10% Precision Rate 6.97% -4.06% 10.00% 0.00%
+Crediting Method/Term Length/ Negative Index Performance Protection Assumed Rate Hypothetical Daily Adjustment when the Index is up 10% at the end of month six Hypothetical Daily Adjustment when the Index is down 10% at the end of month six Index Performance Strategy 1-year Term with 10% Buffer 12% Cap 7.29% -4.74% Index Performance Strategy 3-year Term with 20% Buffer 50% Cap 7.80% -5.46% Index Performance Strategy 3-year Term with 20% Buffer Uncapped with a 100% Participation Rate 8.46% -5.93% Index Performance Strategy 6-year Term with 10% Buffer Uncapped with a 110% Participation Rate 9.22% -8.13% Index Protection NY Strategy 1-year Term with 30% Buffer 4% Cap 2.48% -0.55%